 Another method to obtain WBHF AM(OR)S systems is to use the existing allotments, even if there are non-contiguous within the frequency range 2.8 to 18.05 MHz that are allotted for AM(OR)S, so no additional spectrum will need to be allocated.
 New modulation waveforms consistent with the emission designators as defined in RR Appendix 26 will be implemented.

-The Figure 3 mask supports channel bandwidths in 3 kHz at different frequency center.
+The Figure 3 mask supports channel bandwidths in 3 kHz at different center frequencies.
 It is only the copy of the mask of the Figure 1 in each non-contiguous available allotments of 3 kHz.
 The wide bandwidth is assured by the use of these N separated channels of 3 kHz.
 N is equal to 4 in the Figure 3.

 FIGURE 3